KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 #### The Simple Probabilistic Model

 The simple probabilistic model (SPM) is an adaptation of the model presented in Chapter 10.2 in Cartea et al.'s book *Algorithmic and High-Frequency Trading*.
-It does **not** explicitly model the LOB but it captures some important characteristics of the market.
+It does **not** explicitly model the LOB, but it captures some important characteristics of the market.
 Importantly it also allows for derivations of optimal market making strategies.

 If you want to have a look at how this environment is simulated, visit **[simple_model_mm.py](https://github.com/KodAgge/Reinforcement-Learning-for-Market-Making/blob/main/code/environments/simple_model/simple_model_mm.py)**.

 #### The Markov Chain Model
 The Markov chain (MC) model was developed by Hult and Kiessling in their paper *[Algorithmic trading with Markov Chains](https://www.researchgate.net/publication/268032734_ALGORITHMIC_TRADING_WITH_MARKOV_CHAINS)*.
-This environment is significantly more complex than the SPM and it explicitly models the LOB.
+This environment is significantly more complex than the SPM, and it explicitly models the LOB.
 It is thus very fitting for deep reinforcement learning!

 If you want to have a look at how this environment is simulated, visit **[mc_environment.py](https://github.com/KodAgge/Reinforcement-Learning-for-Market-Making/blob/main/code/environments/mc_model/mc_environment.py)** and **[mc_environment_deep.py](https://github.com/KodAgge/Reinforcement-Learning-for-Market-Making/blob/main/code/environments/mc_model/mc_environment_deep.py)**.